alexshtf/alexshtf.github.io/_posts/2026-01-01-Spectrum-Props.md

 We saw that matrix eigenvalues let us find a nice sweet-spot between several opposing forces - performance, robustness, and interpretability.
 Beyond just models for tabular data, this nice idea can also be employed for another use case we haven't yet discussed - ensembling.
 There, too, we care about the ensemble's prediction to behave "sensibly" w.r.t the predictions of the individual models, and there too we may care about robustness and interpretability.
 So it's nice to have a learnable ensembling technique that both improves with scaling, but remains robust and somewhat interpretable.

-We will study other mathematical properties in future posts that will let us understand on a deeper level what kind of information we can elicit from those models, but as of now we have a slightly more urgent concern - training is slow!
-It is slow both because we need a lot of epochs, but also because each epoch is slow.
+We will study other mathematical properties in future posts that will let us understand on a deeper level what kind of information we can elicit from those models, but as of now we have a slightly more urgent concern: training is slow.
+We need many epochs, and each epoch is expensive.
 This makes experimentation hard - our feedback loop is slow as well.
 So this is something we shall try to address in the next post!